Join the Magnolia Moves Activity Challenge!

 Molybdenum is vital to nitrogen assimilation as a component of the enzyme nitrogenase.
 It is necessary for nitrogen-fixation by Rhizobia bacteria in legumes.
 Molybdenum also affects sulfur metabolism, phytohormone biosynthesis, and stress reactions.

-Soil pH is the predominant factor affecting Mo bioavailability in soils.
-It is tightly absorbed in very low pH soils and virtually not absorbed at pH nearing 8.0 (Goldberg and Forster, 1998).
-Therefore, Mo is recommended for soybeans on Delta soils with a pH of 5.5 or below and elsewhere on all soils except for the high-pH soils of the Blackland Prairie.
+Soil pH is the predominant factor affecting molybdenum bioavailability in soils.
+It is tightly absorbed in very low pH soils and virtually not absorbed at pH nearing 8.0.
+Therefore, molybdenum is recommended for soybeans on Delta soils with a pH of 5.5 or below and elsewhere on all soils except for the high-pH soils of the Blackland Prairie.
 A seed treatment with ½ ounce sodium molybdate per bushel of planting seed is recommended.
 Other legumes may respond to seed treatments with molybdenum.
 No general recommendation is currently made.

 General deficiency symptoms are stunting and pale green color.
 These symptoms resemble those of nitrogen deficiency because of molybdenum’s role in nitrogen use by plants.
 Leaves may be pale and scorched, cupped, or rolled.
 The leaves may also appear thick or brittle.